wp-plugins/nofollow-for-external-link/readme.txt

 Ques.
 Can i exclude domain not to add `rel=nofollow`?
 How can i add domain names, for those links i don't want to add `rel=nofollow`?
 Ans: Yes now you can exclude domain names.
 Please go to WordPress Admin Panel -> Settings -> NoFollow ExtLinks, and follow instructions.

+Ques.
+Does this plugins works for custom post type content?
+Ans: Yes it does.

 == Screenshots ==

-1. see how the `rel=nofollow` inserted to all the external links
+1. See how the `rel=nofollow` inserted to all the external links.
-2. options page for Exclude Domains
+2. Options page for Exclude Domains.

 == Changelog ==